-A section 9 agreement allows students to enrol in a special school or regional health school.
+A specialist education agreement (previously known as Section 9 agreement) allows students to enrol in a specialist school or regional health school.
 It also allows students to enrol outside the legal age in exceptional circumstances.
-The name ‘section 9’ refers to a part of the Education Act 1989 that deals with special education (learning support) services.

-- students who wish to be enrolled in a special school
+- students to be enrolled in a specialist school (day, residential and sensory)

-- students who wish to have a regional health school as their base school
+- students to have a regional health school as their base school

 - students who are under 5 or over 14 and whose exceptional needs mean that a primary school is the best place for their education